Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/4_api-reference/subscription_endpoints/02_subscription_management.md

 - `currentPeriodEnd`: End of current billing period (calculated based on plan if not provided)
 - `paymentProvider`: Payment provider used (e.g., "stripe")
 - `paymentMethod`: Method of payment (e.g., "credit_card", "bank_transfer")
-- `externalPaymentId`: Payment ID from external payment processor
+- `stripePaymentIntentId`: Payment ID from external payment processor (stripe) for the payment intent
-- `externalSubscriptionId`: Subscription ID from external payment processor
+- `stripeSubscriptionId`: Subscription ID from external payment processor
 - `amount`: Amount charged for the subscription (if not given, it will be calculated based on the plan)

 **Free Tier Subscriptions**: